Ephraim of Bonn: Liturgy

 Ephraim is better known as a liturgical poet.
 Zunz enumerates twenty-three of his piyyutim, several of which are found in German and Polish liturgies.
-For instance, his "Elohim Tzivita Lididecha" and "HaRachaman Hu Asher Hanan" are still recited in Germany on the occasion of a circumcision.
+For instance, his "Elohim tzivita li-yedidcha bechiracha" and "HaRachaman Hu Asher Hanan" are still recited in Germany on the occasion of a circumcision.
 Ephraim was, perhaps, the last German rabbi to compose poems in Aramaic for the synagogue, his selihah "Ta Shema" being especially well known.
 This piyyut is a mosaic containing forty-five lines, a combination of Aramaic expressions and phrases used in the Talmud.
 His Hebrew piyyutim are frequently acrostic compositions with a Talmudic phraseology, and are therefore in many cases obscure and ungraceful.
 He had wit and a great command of both Hebrew and Aramaic.
 In almost all his poems he alludes to the persecutions and to the martyrs of Judaism.
 He also wrote a commentary on the earlier portions of the Machzor, which became the chief source for the similar work of a compiler at the beginning of the fourteenth century, and which is extant in manuscript in Hamburg.